ChrstphrHll/npc_gen/students/Volkos Halaema.md

 ---
 ### Description
 - 4th year Tiefling Ranger in Alderden
-- frizzy dark red hair that's hanging down to their back, Aqua eyes, and Aqua skin
+- long curly brunette hair that's put up, Aqua eyes, and Aqua skin
 - Is Capable and Mealymouthed, and has Security as their ideal

 ### Organizations